 - The waterline beam and wetted surface does not change significantly with an increase in helm weight

 - It leads to greater flare in the forward 20% of the topsides, giving reserve buoyancy and forgiving handling in waves – it is easier and more efficient during the lamination process, leading to cost and consistency efficiencies in volume production – it makes the Aero’s valuable stacking system possible.
+Function over fashion.

 - Maximum righting moment wherever the helm sits out, irrespective of fore and aft position